-As the philanthropic partner, St. Louis Children’s Hospital Foundation is committed to supporting the mission through a granting process that reinvests donor support into the programs, initiatives and expertise required to provide exceptional care.
-Areas of focus include excellence in care, community and discovery through pediatric research and are made possible through the generosity of our donors.
+As the philanthropic partner, St. Louis Children's Hospital Foundation advances this mission through a strategic granting process that reinvests donor support into the programs, initiatives, and expertise needed to provide exceptional care.
+From community initiatives and family support to groundbreaking research, donor generosity helps transform lives.

 The Foundation does not accept requests from outside organizations.
 All requests by outside organizations should be submitted to BJC HealthCare’s Community Health request portal.